krrish-v/lock_exe/README.md

 [2] type the following command to start the program
 $ ./lock

+[3] It will ask you a password now type the deafult password given over

+You can change it in the main file [lock.py], line 11 passsw = "your_password"

-[3] now go accroding to the commands specified in the program
+[4] now go accroding to the commands specified in the program

-Happy encrypting and decrypting
+KEY POINTS (don't skip)

+[SECURITY POINT] Move that private key file to somewhere else to any other stograge device, but keep it safe other you will never get that encrypted file again

+you can use this exe file in your pendrive if you store some credentials over their in small sized file, it is basically for that purpose only

-NOTE -- If you want to encrypt the file again after decrypting it [file.txt], you have remove the encoded text from the file otherwise it will not work.
+NOTE -- If you want to encrypt the file again after decrypting it, you have remove the encoded text from that secret file otherwise it will not work, It will not affect anyhow, but don't touch the file after encrypting it.
+You can make changes after decryption.

 |||||||||||||||||||||||||||||||||||||||||||||||||||||||

 Its Drawbacks

 [1] It cannot encrypt the large files

+(Happy encrypting and decrypting).upper()